AtomicTessellator/fhi-vibes/docs/Tutorial/2_phonopy.md

 ### Practical guideline

-In practice, you should go at least for about 200 atoms in semiconductors and try to find a cubic-as-possible supercell shape.
-Playing around with `utils make-supercell` and a little bit of experience will do the job.
+In practice, the convergence with supercell size needs always to be checked carefully, since it depends on the range of the interactions present in your system, e.g., long ranged unscreened van-der-Waals interactions require larger supercells than short-ranged covalent ones as here in Si.
+Along the same lines, the acceptable supercell size depends also on the properties you are interested in.
+Free energies and specific heats converge faster than individual frquenecies.
+Using a cubic-as-possible supercell shape and playing around with `vibes utils make-supercell` and a little bit of experience will do the job.